A Perfect Day of Shopping in SoHo: An Itinerary

 2:00 PM: Lunch Break

 By now, you’ll need to refuel.
 SoHo has fantastic lunch options.
 For a quick and healthy bite, try Chopt or Sweetgreen.
-For a classic sit-down SoHo experience, grab a table at Balthazar (if you can get in!) or find a casual spot like The Dutch.
+For a classic sit-down SoHo experience, grab a table at a neighborhood staple and enjoy some people-watching from a storefront seat.